datjandra/Daytripper/README.md

 1. Change response language.
 In MainActivity.java file, change code `tts.setLanguage(Locale.UK)` and put whatever language you like.
 	However, the app understands only English input at this time.

-2. To change response messages, Update entries in \res\values\strings.xml file.
+2. To change response messages, update entries in \res\values\strings.xml file.

 3. Actions are triggered by keywords.
 To add new actions, implement Actionable interface and register keywords in ResponderService.java here.